open-education-hub/web-security/sql-injection/README.md

 **NOTE:**

-The `SUBSTRING` function is called `SUBSTR` on some types of database.
+The `SUBSTRING` function is called `SUBSTR` on some types of databases.
 For more details, see the [SQL injection cheat sheet](https://portswigger.net/web-security/sql-injection/cheat-sheet).

 ### Inducing conditional responses by triggering SQL errors